Koszul Feynman Categories: Outlook.

-\begin{enumerate} \item One example which deserves future study arises when $\mathsf{F}$ is the Koszul Feynman category encoding the colored operad which in turn encodes the swiss cheese operad.
-Since the swiss cheese operad is known not to be formal \cite{Livernet}, its homology must carry higher operads which assemble to a weak $\mathsf{F}$ operad and encode its rational homotopy type.
+{\bf I.} Consider $\mathsf{F}$ to be the Koszul Feynman category encoding the colored operad which in turn encodes the swiss cheese operad.
+Since the swiss cheese operad is known not to be formal \cite{Livernet}, its homology must carry higher operations which assemble to a weak $\mathsf{F}$-op and encode its rational homotopy type.
 It would be interesting to determine what concretely can be said about them.

-\item Define a weak $\mathfrak{K}$-twisted $\mathsf{F}$-op as a representation of $(\mathbb{F}_\mathfrak{K})_\infty:= \Omega(\mathbb{F}^\ast)$.
+{\bf II.} Define a weak $\mathfrak{K}$-twisted $\mathsf{F}$-op as a representation of $(\mathbb{F}^!)_\infty:= \Omega(\mathbb{F}^\ast)$.
 Such a representation is a functor whose limit should carry an odd $L_\infty$ algebra, generalizing the odd Lie structure in the strict case.
 One can ask if the Maurer-Cartan functor is still representable in the weak case via the bar construction of the monoidal unit.
 In the presence of a non-connected multiplication, this $L_\infty$-algebra may be upgraded to a class of $\mathsf{BV}_\infty$ algebras, generalizing \cite{KWZ}.

-\item Decorated Feynman categories were introduced by J. Lucas and the first named author in \cite{deco} to lift the process of decorating graphs to the level of Feynman categories.
-One can show that the process of decoration preserves cubicality, and hence a large class of decorated Feynman categories are Koszul.
-Moreover, one can show that decoration doesn't change the fiber of the Koszul map.
-It would be interesting to pursue connections to graph complexes as elucidated in {\it op.\ cit.} in light of this observation.
+{\bf III.} There are cubical Feynman categories whose morphisms are not graphs in any naive sense such the Feynman category encoding associative algebras, for which our Koszulity result is equivalent to the contractibility of associahedra \cite{Stasheff}.
+It would be interesting to investigate the cubicality condition in related examples, such as shuffle algebras, permutads and twisted associative algebras.
+The presentation of permutads given in \cite[Definition 3]{Permutads} could be used to establish cubicality, which would provide an alternate approach to \cite[Theorem B]{Permutads}.

+{\bf IV.} More generally, Batanin and Markl have identified in \cite{MB3} a large class of their operadic categories which are Koszul, see \cite[Theorem 11.5]{MB3}.
+A precise comparison of their criteria with our cubical hypothesis, as well as a translation of the notion of cubicality into the language of operadic categories would be very desirable.

-\item The connection to the permutahedral decomposition of Cacti \cite{KZhang} and the $B_+$ and $B_-$ operators is intriguing.
+{\bf V.} The connection to the permutahedral decomposition of Cacti \cite{KZhang} and the $B_+$ and $B_-$ operators is intriguing.
 This should provide connections to Steenrod operations via the formulation \cite{KMM}.